testit-tms/api-client-python/docs/ProjectTestPlanAttributesApi.md

 Delete attribute from project's test plans

-<br>Use case  <br>User sets project internal or global identifier and attribute identifier  <br>User runs method execution  <br>System updates project and delete attribute from project for test plans  <br>System returns no content response
+ Use case   User sets project internal or global identifier and attribute identifier   User runs method execution   System updates project and delete attribute from project for test plans   System returns no content response

 ### Example